bp443/AmorDocs/docs/source/rap2.rst

 Description of the code
 -----------------------

 The ``ASE_lammps_multi.py`` Python code provided reads a relaxed POSCAR file as input.
-Using the ``ase.calculators.LAMMPSlib`` library, it computes the 2nd order force constant matrix of the given structure.
-The code utilises multiple CPUs using the ``multiprocessing`` Python library.
+Using the ``ase.calculators.LAMMPSlib`` object, which imports the ``lammps`` package.
+It computes the 2nd order force constant matrix of the given structure.
+The code utilises multiple CPUs using the ``multiprocessing`` Python package.
 The output ``fc2.npz`` file containing a sparse matrix then converted to the general hdf5 extension in dense matrix format with the ``npz_hdf5.py`` script, which also checks the sum rule.

 The GitHub folder contains submit files for the sulis and CSD3 clusters